 Reducing Pollution Through Partnership in Mozambique 2022

-In Mozambique, JNCC collaborated with partners in Mozambique at Eduardo Mondlane University, to develop an evidence base on the specific pollution challenges experienced by Mozambique within the country’s environmental and social context.
+In Mozambique, JNCC collaborated with partners at Eduardo Mondlane University, to develop an evidence base on the specific pollution challenges experienced by Mozambique within the country’s environmental and social context.
 This has helped to improve awareness and supported the identification of priority pollution issues.
 Available here are a main evidence report and a workshop report.

 These resources may not be fully accessible for all users.
 If you need a copy in a different or more accessible format, please contact Communications@jncc.gov.uk.